mpalash/aliakbarmehta/_content/wre-~-narrating-war.md

   War ruins.
 War is actually Hell.

-  To make visible this phenomena, I began research in 2014 to compile a timeline of ‘every war, battle, revolt, revolution, siege, sacking, rebellion, bombing & insurgency’, from 3000 BC to the present.
-This ongoing timeline/database is the foundation of the project, and forms the key ‘script’ for an ongoing multimedia performance-reading of this list, titled ‘Narrating War’.
+  To make visible this phenomena, I began research in 2014 to compile a timeline of _‘every war, battle, revolt, revolution, siege, sacking, rebellion, bombing & insurgency’,_ from 3000 BC to the present.
+This ongoing timeline/database is the foundation of the project, and forms the key ‘script’ for an ongoing multimedia performance-reading of this list, titled ‘**Narrating War**’.
 parent: 'WAR • ROOM • ECHO: Regarding the Pain of Other Cyborgs'
 ---
 As an endurance performance designed to last for hours & often days conducted in sites of violence, and sites of knowledge production, the act of reading, almost like a litany, is imagined as an act of mourning, of remembrance, & deterrence from continued violence & conflict: only when we are confronted with war in its entirety as a whole, as a continuous, singular event encompassing 5018 years, is there a possibility to be jolted out of our stupor & shed our complacence.

-Narrating War focuses on the current situation of a permanent state of conflict across the globe, addressing violent incidents in the world not as isolated events but as a condition of an ongoing, unparalleled warfare – it insists above all, that to ignore what threatens us is both irresponsible and dangerous.
-The concern here is not to celebrate war, but to mourn those who have died – to deal with memory: During World War I, civilians made up fewer than 5 percent of all casualties.
-Today, 75 percent or more of those killed or wounded in wars are non-combatants.
+**Narrating War** focuses on the current situation of a permanent state of conflict across the globe, addressing violent incidents in the world not as isolated events but as a condition of an ongoing, unparalleled warfare – it insists above all, that to ignore what threatens us is both irresponsible and dangerous.
+The concern here is not to celebrate war, but to mourn those who have died – to deal with memory: _During World War I, civilians made up fewer than 5 percent of all casualties.
+Today, 75 percent or more of those killed or wounded in wars are non-combatants._

 Rather than looking at War within the usual frameworks of national or international bodies of identity, the performance is concerned with a collective history and a global body of identity.
 It narrates a history of war, conflict, & violence as the most continuous, omnipresent & ongoing history of humanity, ‘a civil war on a planetary scale’ & evidences that the collective history of human conflict is second only to history of language/music.